mongodb/specifications/source/change-streams/change-streams.rst

 An error on an aggregate command is not a resumable error.
 Only errors on a getMore command may be considered resumable errors.

-The criteria for resumable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
-See `What do the additional error codes mean?`_ for the reasoning behind these additional errors.

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 --------
 Guidance
 --------